Checklist for building a full watch: What parts do you need exactly?

 Also referred to as the "watch face".
 If the watch case is the canvas, then the dial must be the centerpiece.
 It's probably going to be one of the first things that someone notices when they glance at your watch.

 You'll be spoilt for choice when it comes to dials.
 The dial plays an important role in dictating the kind of style you want to achieve - do you want a dive style watch with bold and highly legible indices?
 A classic pilot/flieger style watch?
-Or after you after a more refined, dressy watch with polished hour markers?
+Or are you after a more refined, dressy watch with polished hour markers?

 Hugely critical when it comes to telling the time - watch hands are an absolute must.
 They come in all shapes, sizes, and finishes.